kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 ## Download Mindmaps

-The latest version of mindmaps is v0.1.0.
+The latest version of MindmapsDB is v0.1.0.
 It can be downloaded from [here](https://mindmaps.io/download/latest).

 We currently support Mac OS X and Linux.